A Rich Pageant of Chicanery

 Many a novel has been written in which political bosses of one kind or another figure as villains, but seldom has an author dared to make Chicago politicians heroes.
 As a class, the pols confirm the fact—well-known by newspaper reporters among others—that most politicians are not especially interesting people.
 Most fade from public memory faster than the ink on their headlines

-Inevitably it is the politicians usually described as “colorful” who populate the popular histories.
-Such men (and a few women) have seldom been among the region’s best politicians, although often they were superb candidates.
+Inevitably, it is the politicians usually described as “colorful” who populate the popular histories.
+Such men (and a few women) have seldom been among the region’s best elected officials, although often they were superb candidates.

-A good, or rather bad example of the type was Dan Rostenkowski, scion of the Polish Northwest Side.
+The city's congressional representatives in both houses seldom rose above that standard.
+A good, or rather bad example of the local type was Dan Rostenkowski, scion of the Polish Northwest Side.
 “Rosty” spent nearly 36 years in the House of Representatives beginning in 1959, rising to the chairmanship of what is inevitably described as the “powerful” Ways and Means Committee.
 In 1994 he was indicted on corruption charges and forced to resign his leadership posts; the scandal cost him re-election that fall.
 In the end he was was fined and was sentenced to 17 months in prison, although he was pardoned in 2000 by President Clinton.

 A few Chicagoland politicians have brought honor to the region, themselves, and the institution by their service in Congress.
 Among the more recent examples was Paul Douglas, the Hyde Park economist-turned-reform-alderman and war hero who was elected to the U.S. Senate three time beginning in 1948.
 There he lectured his colleagues in much the way he had lectured his fellow aldermen—he was often referred to as “the conscience of the U.S. Senate”—and, sadly, with no better results.